 Fellows will have the opportunity to observe and participate in expert testimony for various types of evaluations in many types of courts, potentially including juvenile court, probate court, municipal court, and common pleas court.
-Additionally, the Fellowship will host a Mock Trial Workshop at the mid-point of the training year.
-Fellows will be required to testify on one of the evaluations they conducted during the Fellowship year.
-The mock trial will take place in an actual courtroom, pending permission and availability from the Court, and will be facilitated by at least one practicing attorney (either Dr. Stinson or another selected attorney) and at least one psychologist in the practice with expertise in the type of evaluation being addressed.
+Additionally, the Fellowship will host two Mock Trial Workshops - one at the mid-point of the training year and another at the end of the training year.
+In each, Fellows will be required to testify on an evaluation they conducted during the Fellowship year.
+Both mock trials will take place in a courtroom.
+The mid-year mock trial will be led by the Fellowship Directors.
+The end of the year mock trial will be led by a practicing criminal law judge, and direct and cross examinations will be conducted by practicing criminal law attorneys.
 Following the exercise, the Fellow will receive feedback on multiple criteria, including: adequate preparation and knowledge of the case, professional demeanor, quality of testimony (e.g., clarity and accuracy), non-verbal mannerisms, and personal reactions to stress.
 These domains will also be addressed in actual expert testimony performed by Fellows, which will always be observed by the case supervisor.
-In both circumstances, mock and real testimony, an emphasis will be placed on the Fellow's presentation style as much as their familiarity with the case.
+In all circumstances, mock and real testimony, an emphasis will be placed on the Fellow's presentation style as much as their familiarity with the case.